Tch4lla/Tch4lla/README.md

 <h3 align="center">I am a passionate fullstack developer based in Osaka Japan</h3>

-- 👨‍💻 I have a seperate portfolio for building websites [here](sulaymanesillah.netlify.app)
+- 👨‍💻 I have a seperate portfolio for building websites <a href="https://sulaymanesillah.netlify.app">here</a>

 - 📫 If you'd like to get in touch with me, send me an email at **sssillah1@gmail.com**